To the Members of Responsive Industries Limited

 (ix) The Company has not raised money by way of public issue offer/ further publicoffer (including debt instruments) and term loan have been applied by the Company for thepurposes for which they were raised.

 (x) During the course of our examination of the books and records of the Companycarried out in accordance with the generally accepted auditing practises in Indiaand according to the information and explanation given to us we have neither comeacross any instances of fraud by the Company or any fraud on the Company by itsofficer or employees noticed or reported during the year nor have we been informed ofany such instance by the Management.

 (xi) According to the information and explanation given to us and based on ourexamination of the records of the Company the Company has paid / provided formanagerial remuneration in accordance with requisite approvals mandated by theprovisions of Section 197 read with Schedule V to the Act.

-(xiii) According to the information and explanation given to us alltransaction entered into by the Company with the related parties are in compliancewith Sections 177 and 188 of Act where applicable and the details have beendisclosed in the financial Statements etc. as required by the applicable IndianAccounting Standards.
+(xii) In our opinion and according to the information and explanations given to us theCompany is not a Nidhi Company.
+Accordingly paragraph 3 (xii) of the Order is notapplicable.(xiii) According to the information and explanation given to us alltransaction entered into by the Company with the related parties are in compliancewith Sections 177 and 188 of Act where applicable and the details have beendisclosed in the financial Statements etc. as required by the applicable IndianAccounting Standards.

-(xiv) The Company has not made any preferential allotment or private placement ofshares or fully or partly convertible debentures during the year under review.Accordingly paragraph 3(xiv) of the Order is not applicable to the Company.
+(xiii) The Company has not made any preferential allotment or private placement ofshares or fully or partly convertible debentures during the year under review.Accordingly paragraph 3(xiv) of the Order is not applicable to the Company.

-(xv) According to the information and explanation given to us the Company has notentered into any non-cash transactions with the directors or persons connected with himduring the year.
+(xiv) According to the information and explanation given to us the Company has notentered into any non-cash transactions with the directors or persons connected with himduring the year.

-(xvi) According to the information and explanation given to us the Company Is notrequired to be registered under Section 45-IA of the Reserve Bank of India Act 1934.
+(xv) According to the information and explanation given to us the Company Is notrequired to be registered under Section 45-IA of the Reserve Bank of India Act 1934.

-ANNEXURE "B" TO THE INDEPENDENT AUDITOR'S REPORT
+ANNEXURE B TO THE AUDITORS' REPORT

-Report on the Internal Financial Controls under Clause (i) of SubSection 3 of Section143 of the Companies Act 2013 ("the Act")
+Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ("ICAI").
-These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence to Company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (the"Guidance Note") issued by the Institute of Chartered Accountants of India (the"ICAI").
+These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence to theCompany's policies safeguarding of its assets prevention and detection of frauds anderrors accuracy and completeness of the accounting records and timely preparation ofreliable financial information as required under the Act.

-Financial Reporting (the "Guidance Note") and the Standards on Auditingissued by ICAI and deemed to be prescribed under Section 143(10) of the Companies Act2013 to the extent applicable to an audit of internal financial controls both applicableto an audit of Internal Financial Controls and both issued by the Institute of CharteredAccountants of India.
+Financial Reporting (the "Guidance Note") and the Standards on Auditingissued by ICAI and deemed to be prescribed under section 143(10) of the Companies Act2013 to the extent applicable to an audit of internal financial controls both applicableto an audit of Internal Financial Controls and both issued by the Institute of CharteredAccountants of India.
 Those Standards and the Guidance Note require that we comply withethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether adequate internal financial controls over financial reporting was established andmaintained and if such controls operated effectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditor's judgement including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.

-Meaning of Internal Financial Controls over Financial Reporting
+Meaning of Internal Financial Controls Over Financial Reporting

 Inherent Limitations of Internal Financial Controls Over Financial Reporting